 The consistency is a bit thicker than the usual smoothie, so you may find it hard to hit your daily hydration goals with kefir, but it’s a positive addition to any healthy diet.

 10. Sports Drinks with Electrolytes

-Sports drinks with electrolytes like Gatorade or Powerade are a good way to replace some key nutrients you may be missing, on top of keeping you hydrated.
+Sports drinks like Gatorade or Powerade are a good way to replace essential electrolytes that you may be missing from all those recent trips to the ladies’ room.

-They can also help with nausea from morning sickness or leg cramps, a common complaint of pregnant women after the first trimester.
+Keeping the proper balance of electrolytes, such as sodium and potassium, can also help with morning sickness or leg cramps (a common complaint of pregnant women after the first trimester).

-Just make sure you’re enjoying sports drinks in moderation, as they’re often high on the added sugar.
+Is Gatorade safe for pregnant women?
+Gatorade is a safe choice to restore electrolytes in pregnant women.
+Just make sure you’re enjoying sports drinks in moderation, as they’re often high in added sugar.

-Avoid energy drinks altogether since they pack more of a caffeine punch than that cup of coffee you’re allowed once a day.
-(And they usually contain even more sugar.)
+Avoid energy drinks altogether, since they pack more of a caffeine punch than a cup of coffee and usually contain high levels of sugar.